Vamsi1823/MvcMovie/MvcMovie/README.txt

 Controller methods and views

 In the Movie app, some adjustments to the presentation are made in the Models/Movie.cs file, adding annotations such as [Display] and [DataType] to enhance field names like "Release Date" and specify data types.
-Additionally, a [Column(TypeName = "decimal(18, 2)")] annotation ensures proper mapping of Price to currency in the database through Entity Framework Core.
+Additionally, a [Column(TypeName = "decimal(18, 2)")] annotation added to ensures proper mapping of Price to currency in the database through Entity Framework Core.
 The Movies controller utilizes Core MVC Anchor Tag Helpers to generate Edit, Details, and Delete links dynamically in the Views/Movies/Index.cshtml file.
 Tag Helpers, allowing server-side code in Razor files, facilitate URL generation.
 In the Movies controller, the Edit actions, both HTTP GET and POST, handle movie editing and form submissions.